Dr. Christopher Rutt

 DIRECTOR OF BEHAVIORAL SLEEP SERVICES

-Dr. Rutt is a Clinical Psychologist and the Director or Behavioral Sleep Services at the Boston Child Study Center.
+Dr. Rutt is the Director of Behavioral Sleep Services at the Boston Child Study Center.
 He provides evidence-based psychotherapy for a wide range of behavioral and mood disorders in children and adolescents.
 Dr. Rutt has over 15 years of experience working with children, adolescents, and families in multiple settings including outpatient, residential, and inpatient treatment centers.
 He is trained in Acceptance and Commitment Therapy (ACT) and often utilizes this empirically-supported treatment.
 As Director of Behavioral Sleep Services, Dr. Rutt works with families to provide accurate diagnoses of sleep-related problems and implements various behavioral sleep interventions for infants, toddlers, children, adolescents, and young adults.

 Dr. Rutt completed his undergraduate degree at the University of Notre Dame, holds master’s degrees in psychology from Harvard University and Boston University, and received his PhD in clinical psychology from Harvard University.
 He completed his predoctoral internship and postdoctoral fellowship in pediatric psychology with Geisinger Health System in central and northeastern Pennsylvania.
 Dr. Rutt has been trained in multiple evidence-based psychotherapies including cognitive behavioral therapy, acceptance and commitment therapy, dialectical behavioral therapy, exposure and response prevention, comprehensive behavioral therapy for tics, trauma-focused cognitive behavioral therapy, and parent/teacher-child interaction therapy.